dbruning/accord/README.md

 2 failed *Accord.Tests.MachineLearning* tests are due to insufficient unit test formulations, see [Issue Report 84](https://code.google.com/p/accord/issues/detail?id=84).

 Also see [this issue report](https://github.com/cureos/accord/issues/10).

+Failed tests in *Accord.Tests.Math* are most likely due to invalid test assertions.

 Notes on commercial use